 How does it work?

-Mentors should feel comfortable providing academic or professional advice and guidance can serve as Thought Partner.
-This can include providing advice to a new or emerging evaluator on how to get more involved (e.g. groups to join, conferences to attend); sharing experiences on how to start up an evaluation consulting practice, providing guidance on how to transition into a new field of evaluation; or, assisting with general academic or professional advice.
+Experienced evaluators who are comfortable providing academic or professional advice and guidance can serve as Thought Partner.
+This can include advice on how to become involved in the evaluation community, sharing your experiences on how to start up an evaluation consulting practice, providing guidance on how to transition into a new field in evaluation, or giving general academic or professional advice.
 The main requirement is a willingness and interest in sharing your knowledge with other members of the evaluation community!

 New, emerging, or seasoned evaluators can all participate as Advice Seeker.
 The only requirement is an interest in learning from WE’s evaluation community!
 The more information you provide on your registration form, the more effectively we can match you with a Thought Partner who fits your interests.
 After you’ve served as an Advice Seeker, we encourage you to register as a Thought Partner.
 We believe that everyone has valuable insight to share!